AGH University of Kraków: After World War II

 In 1969, the academy received a patron – Stanisław Staszic.
 It was also when the academy obtained its banner.

-On 14 December 1981, the AGH academic community, under the banner of the ‘Solidarity’ Movement, took a stand and protested against suppressing – by introducing martial law – the newly acquired sense of freedom and fellowship.
-The AGH NSZZ ‘Solidarity’ was an academic organisation, the only one in Krakow and one of three in the country, that organised sit-down strikes in the first days of the martial law.
+On 14 December 1981, the AGH academic community, under the banner of the 'Solidarity' Movement, took a stand and protested against suppressing – by introducing martial law – the newly acquired sense of freedom and fellowship.
+The AGH NSZZ 'Solidarity' was an academic organisation, the only one in Krakow and one of three in the country, that organised sit-down strikes in the first days of the martial law.

 Since the 1990s, the academy has been developing programmes of study that chart out technological advancement, such as control engineering and robotics, computer science, electronics and telecommunications, biomedical engineering, and mechatronics.

 In 1999, the top of the AGH Main Building was once again crowned with a reconstructed statue of Saint Barbara, made by Jan Siek.
 The figure was blessed on 17 June 1999, by pope John Paul II during his sixth pilgrimage to Poland (5–17 June 1999).

 In relation to a debate on the change of the academy name in 2003, it has been decided that the English translation of the name will be: AGH University of Science and Technology.
-However, there are many documents, books, research papers etc. in English that still use the literal translation of the university name in Polish.
+However, there are many documents, books, research papers etc. in English that still use the literal translation of the AGH University name in Polish.

-In the academic year 2006–2007, the AGH UST implemented a new Visual Identity System, including a new sign identifying the university.
+In the academic year 2006–2007, the AGH UST implemented a new Visual Identity System, including a new sign identifying the AGH University.

-In 2023, the university Senate decided that the name AGH University of Science and Technology (AGH UST) will be changed into AGH University of Krakow (AGH University).
+In 2023, the AGH University Senate decided that the name AGH University of Science and Technology (AGH UST) will be changed into AGH University of Krakow (AGH University).

-In the 21st century, the university has experienced extensive expansion.
+In the 21st century, the AGH University has experienced extensive expansion.
 The campus premises have gained more than a dozen new buildings, and numerous existing objects have been modernised.

 University symbols

 Emblem

 The AGH University emblem shows a stylised eagle with a crown, head turned right, and a shield with Hammer and Pick (symbol of mining), as well as AGH University initials.

 The present version of the emblem was designed on the basis of a drawing made in 1925 by Bogdan Treter.
-The AGH University emblem ought to be used exclusively to promote the history and scientific legacy of the university.
+The AGH University emblem ought to be used exclusively to promote the history and scientific legacy of the AGH University.

 Graphic symbol

-The AGH University graphic symbol is the only sign used for everyday visual identification of the university.
+The AGH University graphic symbol is the only sign used for everyday visual identification of the AGH University.
 It has replaced the AGH University emblem in this role.
-The ideogram represents a stylised eagle, which is an allusion to the university emblem.
+The ideogram represents a stylised eagle, which is an allusion to the AGH University emblem.
 In its coloured version, the ideogram has three colours.